Shahbazkhani/one-click-hugo-cms/README.md

-# Hugo template for Netlify CMS with Netlify Identity
+# Hugo template for Netlify CMS